 In late 2017, TD Ameritrade bought out Scottrade, another massive national brokerage that opened its doors in 1981.
 With the annexation of Scottrade’s accounts and funds, the firm now serves a combined 11 million clients with more than $1 trillion in assets.
 TD Ameritrade finished its complete integration of Scottrade in 2018.

-Because of the overarching appeal of its services, TD Ameritrade should be on every investor’s list of considerations, regardless of their experience level.
+Because of the overarching appeal of its services, TD Ameritrade often has a place on every investor’s list of considerations, regardless of their experience level.
 The thinkorswim web and mobile platform has an impressive array of research benefits that will help you make informed decisions about where to invest.
-But if you prefer a more straightforward approach, TD Ameritrade’s standard online and mobile package will satisfy you.
+But if you prefer a more straightforward approach, TD Ameritrade’s standard online and mobile package may be more to your liking.

 Tips to Help You Improve Your Investments